markirius/wine_scripts/README.md

 ## Scripts description

-These scripts are intended to simplify packing, launching and distributing Windows games and programs using Wine, but it also can be used for other purposes.
+These scripts are intended to simplify packing, launching and distributing Windows games and programs using Wine.
+In other words, these scripts are for creating portable Wine applications.
+But they also can be used for other purposes.
 These scripts will work on all Linux distributions with GNU standard utilities and bash shell installed.

 ## start.sh script description